-REMP is the Regional Emergency Management Plan for all 10 summer village municipalities surrounding Pigeon Lake, Alberta.
+REMP is the Regional Emergency Management Plan (15MB PDF) for all 10 summer village municipalities surrounding Pigeon Lake, Alberta.
 Our program consists of mitigation, preparedness, recovery, and response plans to protect our residents and visitors.

 The ultimate purpose of emergency management is to save lives, preserve the environment, protect property and the economy.
 The protection of life is of paramount importance.
 In the broadest sense, emergency management raises the understanding of risks and contributes to a safer, prosperous, sustainable, and disaster-resilient society using the Incident Command System (ICS).